 In Blood of Troy, the story of the Trojan War is told from the perspective of a female warrior, Daphne Diodorus. who is an acclaimed Spartan warrior.
 It also includes other female characters, including Helen Queen of Sparta, Hippolyta and Penthesila of the Amazons, as well as the goddess of the night, Nyx.
 The retelling is fresh and engaging.
 Helen does not flee Sparta with her lover Paris, but flees while helping save two of the Trojan princes, Paris and Hector, as well as Daphne and her family who have been hosting the princes.
 In the novel, as in the Iliad, the gods take sides in the war, some helping Sparta and others like Apollo, Artemis, and Demeter on the side of Troy.
 The wooden horse, given as a departing gift to Troy by the Spartans, never enters the city unopened.
 In Blood of Troy, Daphne warns against bringing the wooden horse into the city and instead the Trojans set fire to it outside the gates, exposing the hidden Achaeans within, who are then taken prisoner.
 While the Spartans do massacre the Trojans, the city is destroyed when Pandora's jar containing Nyx's family is inadvertently uncovered by Daphne.

-In Greek mythology the gods are often busy interfering in the lives of humans, sometimes helping them, other times creating chaos.
-And the Trojan War is one such event where they interfere in a big way.
+In Greek mythology, the gods are often busy interfering in the lives of humans, sometimes helping them, other times creating chaos.
+And in the novel, the Trojan War is one such event where they interfere in a big way.
 When Daphne asks the gods of Olympus to help stave off a war between Sparta and Troy they refuse, telling her there are darker forces at work.
 Lykou notes the absence of funeral games, their brilliant leader Paidonomos Leonides and the unusual Spartan battle formations, suggesting something evil is in the Achaean camps.
 When Nyx appears on the battlefield, Daphne begins to suspect that she is working for the downfall of Troy, but to what end she doesn't know.

 Between the deadly skirmishes, Daphne must deal with various gods who are either trying to help or hinder her.
 Some of the gods help her: Apollo gives Daphne a bangle to wear around her bicep with golden stones that glow different colours.
 This bangle, he tells her, will protect her when she cannot, and does save her life.
 Hermes takes her to the island of Lemnos where the god Hephaestus makes her armor and weapons to fight the gods.
 He also trains Daphne further, so she will be able to fight Ares who has already challenged her.
 Other gods are more interested in killing her, including Hera, Ares and Nyx.

 Since the Trojan War takes up much of the novel, the story features Daphne in battles against both Spartans and various gods with plenty of blood, gore and death.
 Daphne, who is an accomplished Spartan warrior, has struggled all her life to be accepted in her adopted home of Sparta.
 She doesn't know the identity of her father, which adds to her internal conflict.
 In addition to this, she must deal with the gods who continue to ask for her help, while never fully divulging their reasons.
 Her devotion and loyalty to her family comes into conflict because of the tasks the Olympians set for her.
-By the time Troy falls, she feels she has betrayed everyone she loves.
+By the time Troy falls, she feels she has betrayed by everyone she loves.

 Andrews offers her readers a map of the Greek world and of the city of Troy.
 Historical fiction should seek to portray the setting as accurately as possible and Andrews definitely accomplishes this.
 At a whopping 461 pages, Blood of Troy is not a quick read, but it is exciting, filled with action, and a touch of romance.
 Blood of Troy is suitable for older teens and those adults who love Greek mythology.